dyozie/greenplum-for-kubernetes/doc/markdown/troubleshooting.md

 ## <a id='debug'></a>Enabling Debug Logging

-By default, <%=vars.product_name_long %> logs `info` level messages.
+By default, {{#include ./product_name_long.md}} logs `info` level messages.
 You can obtain more detailed log messages for certain problems by changing the log level to `debug`.
 Note that changes to the logging level must be applied before the Greenplum Operator is installed.

 To change the log level:

-1. Go to the `operator` subdirectory of your <%=vars.product_name %> software directory.
+1. Go to the `operator` subdirectory of your {{#include ./product_name.md}} software directory.
 For example:

     ``` bash
     $ cd ~/greenplum-for-kubernetes-*/operator